No9/udpipe/README.md

 ### Dependencies:
 OpenSSL (libssl and libcrypto)

-UDTCAT has only been tested for Linux.
+udpipe has only been tested for Linux.

 USAGE
 ------

-UDTCAT follows the same model as netcat.
+udpipe follows the same model as netcat.
 The server side establishes a listener, and awaits an incoming connection.
 The client side connects to an established server or times out.
 Encryption is off by default.
 The encrypted option uses a multithreaded version of OpenSSL with aes-128.

 ### Basic usage:

 Server side:
-       uc [udtcat options] -l port
+       up [udtcat options] -l port

 Client side:
-       uc [udtcat options] host port
+       up [udtcat options] host port

-#### UDTCAT Options:
+#### udpipe Options:

      -l							start a server
      -n n_crypto_threads 		set number of encryption threads per send/recv thread to n_crypto_threads